huplay/open-all-gpt/README.md

 - `ELEUTHERAI_GPT_NEO`: First GPT implementation by EleutherAI, released in 2021.
 Almost the same as GPT-2 and GPT-3, few unimportant differences.
 - `ELEUTHERAI_GPT_J`: Second GPT implementation by EleutherAI, released in 2022.
 The biggest change to the previous architecture is the Rotational Position Embedding (RoPE).
 - `BIG_SCIENCE_BLOOM`: Created by an open community organised by Hugging Face to create a similar model to GPT-3.
 Released in March-July 2022.
 The main difference to GPT-2/GPT-3 is the Alibi position embedding.
 - `META_LLAMA`: Created by Meta (Facebook), released in Feb 2023.
 Currently only the original architecture is supported, but the latest models use Grouped Query Attention.
-Changes to GPT-2: Rotary position embedding, 3 layered MLP block, Swiglu activation function, RSM normalisation.
+Changes to GPT-2: Rotary position embedding, 3 layered MLP block, Swiglu activation function, RSM normalization.

 ## Transformer implementation ##